Marcus Dinanga: Dartford

 On 1 February 2022, Dinanga joined National League South side Dartford on loan until the end of the 2021–22 season.
 After scoring three goals in four matches, Dinanga was awarded the league's Player of the Month award for February 2022.

 Gateshead

 On 4 February 2023, Dinanga signed for fellow National League club Gateshead for an undisclosed fee on an eighteen-month contract.

 A stellar start to the 2023–24 season saw Dinanga awarded the National League Player of the Month award for September 2023 having scored eight goals across the month.
 He was a member of the Gateshead side that won the 2023–24 FA Trophy and was a substitute in extra-time in the final at Wembley Stadium.
 Dinanga finished the 2023–24 campaign with 26 goals in 50 appearances in all competitions.

 Bromley

 On 4 July 2024, Dinanga signed for newly promoted League Two side Bromley for an undisclosed fee.

+On 14 May 2026, it was announced that Dinanga would leave Bromley following the expiration of his contract.

+Aldershot Town

+On 19 June 2026, following his release from Bromley, Dinanga agreed to return to the National League to join Aldershot Town.